at-import/jacket/readme.md

 }
 ```

-Add context specific code wrapped in the jacket mixin or the jacket function.
-If any jacket mixin context matches a value in the `$jacket` variable, the code will be output.
+Wrap context specific code in the jacket mixin or the jacket function.

 ```scss
 .example {